x

 MPD said Ponce was taken to Regional One Hospital in non-critical condition, and charged when he was released.

-Police said the burglary case against Ponce occurred on May 25, 2023, a few days before the shooting.
+Police said Ponce was also involved in a burglary case on May 25, 2023, a few days before the shooting.

 According to the court affidavit, a victim said he had left his back door unlocked and was is in bedroom when he heard someone else inside the home.
 The affidavit said the victim went into his living room and saw a man, later identified a Ponce, with a bible.
 When he told him to leave, the victim said Ponce pointed a gun at him, and when the victim asked a second time, Ponce left.